bcc-code/bcc-media-adr/02-analytics/technical.md

 ## Section rendered (section_rendered)

 *When*: When items in horizontal collection that contains videos are rendered for the first time.
-This happens when user visits the ExplorePage for the first time or scrolls down on said page.
-Featured corousel is not included.
+This happens when a user visits the home page for the first time or scrolls down on said page.
+Featured corousel is not included (for now).

 *Reason*: This helps us see how what content the user has looked at, e.g. on the home page.